juggler434/DBC-RPG/README.md

 ICEBOX
 ======
--Items
+- Items
--Leveling Up/XP
+- Leveling Up/XP
--Stats & Algorithms
+- Stats & Algorithms
--Starting Classes- (front-end, back-end, databases, etc.)
+- Starting Classes- (front-end, back-end, databases, etc.)
--Party System- (paired-programming, group stuff, people follow each other, etc) -Ping-Pong- of course..
+- Party System- (paired-programming, group stuff, people follow each other, etc)
+- Ping-Pong- of course..
--Doge- duh, how can you forget that?!
+- Doge- duh, how can you forget that?!